blockrockettech/blockchain-transfer-tests/README.md

     *  90  | 5 GWEI    |  4634007 | 0.023170035 ETH | 8.39 USD |
     *  100 | 5 GWEI    |  5130167 | 0.025650835 ETH | 9.28 USD |

+#### Opinions

+* Reputation/usage
+    - Ethereum is the most utilised Blockchain by transaction volume and adoption due to it's maturity and the ability to run "smart-contracts" upon it.
+    - X accounts (8th Aug 2018)
+    - Upto X million operations submitted

+* Staking
+    - Staking can be achieved via "smart-contracts" with bespoke logic
+    - Voting can be achieved via "smart-contracts" with bespoke logic

+* Public/Private - Ethereum is a public blockchain solution